-Join us in our diocesan-wide support of the 7th annual Orange Shirt Day and help raise awareness of the need for First Nations, local governments, schools and communities to come together in the spirit of reconciliation and hope.
+Join us in our diocesan-wide support of Orange Shirt Day and help raise awareness of the need for First Nations, local governments, schools and communities to come together in the spirit of reconciliation and hope.

 Why not make an event out of it?
 Consider hosting a pancake breakfast and donating the funds to the Anglican Healing Fund in support of healing and reconciliation activities across the country or give directly to groups hosting Orange Shirt Day events in your area.

 Whatever you do, please send us your photos and stories from your Orange Shirt Day events so we can share them with others.